Ubuntu Linux End of Life

 What is Ubuntu Linux?

 Initially released in 2004, Ubuntu is a Linux distribution primarily based on Debian and has a desktop, server, core, IoT, and robot edition.
 Aside from regular releases, the majority of users use an LTS version of Ubuntu.
-The main benefits of Ubuntu are that it has its own software repositories.
+The main benefit of Ubuntu is that it has its own software repositories.
 Due to its wide usage, it is one of the most supported Linux operating systems out there.

 Ubuntu Lifecycle